School of Logic

 Learning outside the confines of the classroom and campus provides significant opportunities for growth.
 Class trips allow students to bond with teachers and classmates alike.
 In 5th Grade, students embark on a day trip to Sea World before beginning overnight trips in the 6th Grade.
 The 6th Grade class trip is a three-day, two-night team-building adventure for parents, students, and teachers at T-Bar_M Camp.
-Each fall, 7th Grade students partner with Mission Waco to serve the low-income residents of Waco while performing service projects around the city of Waco.
+Each fall, 7th Grade students serve at Arms of Hope.
 A five-day excursion for 8th Grade to Washington, D.C. in late May builds on their American history curriculum and serves as a capstone to their School of Logic experience.

 Beginning in 5th Grade students are invited to participate in school-sponsored athletics.
 With offerings expanding each grade, students are encouraged to be a part of a team and find an activity that suits their interests.
 Athletic practices generally take place before school and vary with each season/sport.
 In addition to athletics, a wide offering of Fine Arts is presented to students to participate in.
 Fine arts including, theatre, art, music, and band are taught during the school day providing students with the opportunity to explore Fine Arts and Athletics during the same school year without schedule conflicts.